evelyn-lo/Face-Hand-Detection/README.md

 # Hand Gesture and Googly Eyes Detection

-This project implements real-time hand gesture recognition and a googly eyes filter using Python, OpenCV, MediaPipe, and deep learning techniques.
-Due to the extensive number of libraries, models, and image data used to train the hand gesture model, only the edited files related to the **googly eyes** filter and **hand gesture training** are included.
+This project implements real-time googly eyes filter and hand gesture recognition using Python, OpenCV, MediaPipe, and deep learning techniques.
+Due to the extensive number of libraries, training models and images data used to train the hand gesture model, only the edited files called **project.py** related to the **googly eyes** filter and **hand gesture training** are included.

 ## **Project Overview**: